Movavi Screen Recorder System Requirement & Installation

-It would be a one-stop content creation center and would allow you to record screen, edit videos, audio clips & images, and even let you burn your content into discs.
-This is also one of the best iMovie alternative for windows that you can get.
+It would be a one-stop content creation center and would allow you to record screens, edit videos, audio clips & images, and even let you burn your content into discs.
+This is also one of the best iMovie alternatives for windows that you can get.

 At $199.95, the Video Suite can be a bit expensive, but it is worth it in the long run.